ginkin/online-booking/README.md

-his system is built on PHPstudy and wordPress.
+This system is built on PHPstudy and wordPress.

 The file listed below is written by my own.